Chris Davis (baseball): 2021

-Before the 2021 season started, on March 26, 2021, Davis was placed on the 60-day injured list with a lower back strain.
+On March 26, 2021, Davis was placed on the 60-day injured list with a lower back strain.
 On May 19, it was announced that Davis would miss the entire 2021 season after undergoing arthroscopic surgery on his left hip.

-On August 12, 2021, Davis announced his retirement.
+On August 12, 2021, Davis announced his retirement from baseball.
 Davis's production had declined amidst injury struggles during his last few seasons.
 During the course of the contract he signed in 2016, Davis batted .196/.291/.379, with 92 home runs.
-At the time of his retirement, Davis was owed $17 million for the 2022 season, as well as deferred payments extending through the year 2037.
+At the time of his retirement, Davis was owed $17 million in deferred salary for the 2022 season, as well as $42 million in deferred payments from his 2016 contract.
+He was scheduled to be paid $9.16 million per year between 2023 and 2025, $3.5 million between 2026 and 2032, and $1.4 million between 2033 and 2037.

+Coaching career

+In July 2025, Davis served as a coach for the United States national under-18 baseball team's development program in Cary, North Carolina.

 Personal life

 Davis, his wife, Jill and their three daughters live in Baltimore, Maryland, and Flower Mound, Texas.
 Before that, they lived in Arlington, Texas.
 They married in 2011.
 During the offseason, he enjoys bass fishing.

 Davis is a Christian.
 Growing up, his parents took him to First Baptist Church in Longview, but Davis said it was not until after his difficult 2010 season that he "finally grasped true faith" and began reading the Bible daily.

 Davis and his wife are supporters of Compassion International.
 They have sponsored children and have funded several large projects through the charity.
 During the COVID-19 pandemic, they pledged to give $1 million to the charity.